It's never the kind of in-game tweet you want to see from a respected member of the Chicago Bears media.

 Cutler was the story.
 Three of his turnovers turned a 20-16 game into a 37-16 Lions edge into the third quarter.
 Although Cutler and the Bears cut into that lead down the stretch and had an onsides kick attempt in the final minute down only one score, the Lions recovered it and closed out the game.

 This could be a flashpoint of the season for the Bears.
-These types of meltdown games from Cutler have been part of his DNA.
-But watching how he and Trestman respond will be the real key.
+These types of meltdown games from Cutler have been part of his DNA in the past.
+But watching how he and Trestman come back from it will be the real key.